-All news is old news, so here's some new news: Ed Pastorini (he of 101 Crustaceans) will finally release a record under his own name,
+All news is old news, so here's some new news: NYC underground legend Ed Pastorini (he of 101 Crustaceans) has released a record under his own name, a

-Elysian Fields are hard at work on an album to be released in the first half of 2018.
+Elysian Fields are hard at work on an album to be released in the fall.
 Stay tuned.

 Meanwhile, Jennifer and Oren (along with drummer Chris Vatalaro) recently contributed a track to the compilation